-If an issue with the school cannot be resolved through the processes noted above, the person has the right to contact MCU's accrediting agency-The Midwifery Education and Accreditation Council (MEAC)-and/or various state agencies.
+If an issue with the school cannot be resolved through the processes noted above, the person has the right to contact MCU's accrediting agency-The Midwifery Education and Accreditation Council (MEAC).

 MEAC will review in a timely, fair, and equitable manner any complaint it receives against an accredited institution or program that is related to MEAC standards or procedures.
-A person who wishes to submit a complaint to MEAC may do so by contacting:

-www.meacschools.org Phone: 360-466-2080
+Contact information for MEAC can be found at www.meacschools.org.